 The grievant will file a written complaint with the next immediate academic superior to both parties as detailed below.
-A complaint form, indicating the parties involved and the basic nature of the complaint, is available on the Provost's website.

-- 1. If both faculty members are members of the same department or division, then the complaint would go to the chair.
-If the faculty members reside in different colleges, then the complaint would immediately go to the Provost. - 2.
-If one of the faculty members is the department or division chair, then the complaint would go to the Dean of the college wherein the department or division resides. - 3.
-If one of the faculty members is the Dean of the college, then the complaint would go to the Provost. - 4.
-If the Provost is one of the parties to the complaint, then a Grievance Committee must be formed to hear the complaint, following the procedure detailed under item 6 below.
+1. If both faculty members are members of the same department or division, then the complaint would go to the chair.
+If the faculty members reside in different colleges, then the complaint would immediately go to the Provost.

+2. If one of the faculty members is the department or division chair, then the complaint would go to the Dean of the college wherein the department or division resides.

+3. If one of the faculty members is the Dean of the college, then the complaint would go to the Provost.

+4. If the Provost is one of the parties to the complaint, then a Grievance Committee must be formed to hear the complaint, following the procedure detailed under item 6 below.

-- 5. The original recipient of the complaint will have fifteen working days in which to meet with the parties.
+5. The original recipient of the complaint will have fifteen working days in which to meet with the parties.
 If a satisfactory resolution is not found, the grievance may be appealed to the next line of authority, until it has been heard by the Provost.
 No step may take more than fifteen working days.
-If the health of one of the parties is at stake, then the period allotted to each step of the process will be no more than five working days. - 6.
-If a complaint cannot be resolved informally, then a Grievance Committee must be formed from the University Grievance Pool.
+If the health of one of the parties is at stake, then the period allotted to each step of the process will be no more than five working days.

+6. If a complaint cannot be resolved informally, then a Grievance Committee must be formed from the University Grievance Pool.
 Each party will select two committee members from the pool, and the Faculty Senate President will select the fifth member.
 Faculty from the same college as either of the parties are not eligible to serve on a Grievance Committee, and faculty members with personal involvement in the grievance or other conflicts of interest should recuse themselves.